 Below are the general ways to click a computer mouse and the actions they perform.
 As mentioned above, these actions may change depending on the program you are using.

 Types of mouse clicks and mouse click options

 - Single-click (pressing and releasing the mouse button) performs an action, if you clicked on a button, icon, file menu, or other object.
-With a mouse with two or more buttons the single-click is defaulted to the left mouse button, which is why it may also be referred to as left-clicking the mouse.
+For a mouse with two or more buttons, the single-click is defaulted to the left mouse button, which is why it may also be referred to as left-clicking the mouse.

 - Click-and-drag (pressing and holding the mouse button and moving the mouse while you continue to hold the mouse button) is used to highlight or select text (drag-select) or more than one object.

 - Double-click (pressing the button two times fast) opens or executes a program or opens a file.